forumone/jquery.selectability.js/demo/README.md

-## selectability.js demo
+## Selectability.js Demo
-###### includes unminified css for formatting help
+###### Includes unminified css for formatting help

 A demo of the selectability.js functionality with SASS/CSS included for reference.
-To see the working example, download the folder and open index.html in your preferred browser.
+To see the working example, download the folder and open `index.html` in your preferred browser.